Skip to content

 Bullet journal monthly dashboard showing calendar, notes, media, habit tracker

-The First Double Spread
+The First Double Monthly Spread

 Like the vibes for this spooky October spread?
 Check out our Spooky Ghosties stickers, Autumn Gourds stickers, or Poisonous Potions stickers!